mj8w/logging/README.md

 - Statics can be global or local, and so can Singletons.
 - You can force a class to only be instantiated once with a singleton
     - "restricting" developers like little children

+## Logging Object
+LOG_INFO macro should point at a shared pointer